Why Choose Mediation?

 Mediation, like collaborative law, also provides an opportunity for the parties to create resolutions unique to their families.
 When decisions are left to the court, there is less flexibility and a judge who knows very little about your life will make the ultimate decision.
 Giving the decision-making power to a judge who knows little about your family can lead to neither party being satisfied with the results.

-With offices in DuPage County, Cook County, and Kendall County, we offer convenient ways to consult with your family.
+With offices in DuPage County and Kendall County, we offer convenient ways to consult with your family.
 Please call 630-871-1002 to schedule an appointment.
 You may also contact us online.